ionic-team/stencil-state-tunnel/README.md

 ### 1. Create a Tunnel.

 Define the structure of data to be passed through the tunnel.
 Also provide a default value to the tunnel.
+The first argument is the default value and the second argument is how the consumer works.
+Mostly you will just need to copy and paste this. 'context-consumer' is a component that is included in this package.

 `./data/message.ts`